dcm4che/dcm4chee-arc-cs/docs/networking/specs/storage/storage.rst

 The STORAGE-SCP AE can both accept and propose Association Requests.
 The STORAGE-SCP AE will accept Association Requests for the Verification, Storage, and Storage Commitment Push Model Services.
 It will propose Associations only for the Storage Commitment Push Model Service.
 The DICOM standard Application Context Name for DICOM 3.0 is always accepted and proposed:

-.. csv-table:: Table 4.2.1.2-1.: DICOM Application Context for STORAGE-SCP AE
+.. csv-table:: DICOM Application Context for STORAGE-SCP AE
    :file: common/storage-query-retrieve-workflow-general.csv

 .. _storage-number-of-associations: